Skip to content

 • setKeys(keys) — accepts the result of calling author_rotateKeys, which is the concatenated public keys of your Nimbus and VRF keys, and sets the session keys at once.
 Useful after a key rotation or migration.
 Calling setKeys requires a bond.
 Replaces the deprecated addAssociation and updateAssociation extrinsics

 • removeKeys() - removes the session keys.
+This is only required if you intend to stop collating and leave the candidate pool.
 Replaces the deprecated clearAssociation extrinsic

 The module also adds the following RPC calls (chain state):